canonical/ubuntu-pro-client/docs/explanations/fix_scenarios.rst

 ========

 Congratulations!
-You have learned about the various scenarios that ``pro fix`` might encounter to be ready to undertand what is happening when using it in a variety of situations.
+You have learned about the various scenarios that ``pro fix`` might encounter to be ready to understand what is happening when using it in a variety of situations.

 Next steps